livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-server-side.md

 ## Advanced reporting

 Managers need customized reports based on data from LiveChat.
 Those might be very specific collations for the analysis and statistics.
 For example, the number of chats rated as good in relation to agents' weekly activity.
 Or, the number of times a particular word appeared in conversations.
-The key is to pull data from the LiveChat via [Reports API](/docs/rest-api/#reports).
+The key is to pull data from LiveChat via [Reports API](/docs/rest-api/#reports).